BluesClue27/SC4053-Blockchain-Technology/README.md

 4. Enter bet amount (e.g., `0.1` ETH)
 5. Click "Place Bet"
 6. Confirm transaction in MetaMask

+**Note:** Creators and arbitrators cannot bet in the market they created or are arbitrating respectively

 ### Stopping the Application